 Conclusion

 Wood ashes can be beneficial for gardens if used properly.
-Make sure to test your soil’s pH before adding wood ash, and avoid using it on acid-loving plants.
+Test your soil’s pH before adding wood ash, and avoid using it on acid-loving plants.
 Monitor your plants closely after application, and water them after applying the wood ash.
 Avoid using treated wood ashes in your garden, as they may contain chemicals that can harm your plants and soil.
-If you can keep all those in check, then it’s safe to use in your garden.
+If you can keep all those in check, it’s safe to use in your garden.